fu-inet-swp17/team2/board-app/README.md

 git clone https://github.com/RIOT-OS/RIOT
 ```

-This release has been tested with RIOT release 2017.04.
-Other branches may be used as well but bugs may occur.
+This release has been tested with RIOT release 2017.04 on a Phytec phyNODE KW22 board.
+Other branches and boards may be used as well but bugs may occur.
 In that case, you can switch to the branch corresponding to the release that has been tested:

 ```sh
 git fetch